19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Amount recoverable from the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month

-(1)

-(2)

-(3)

-(4)

-(5)

 Exceeding $50 but not exceeding $500

-An amount equal to 8.5% of the Total Wages.

-NIL

-An amount equal to 7.5% of the Total Wages.
+An amount equal to 9% of the Total Wages.

 NIL